AT THE TRYLON

 (1973, DCP, 106m) dir Jack Hazan w/David Hockney, Peter Schlesinger, Celia Birtwell.
 After his lover leaves him, British artist David Hockney is unable to paint.
 He sinks into depression, only to find new inspiration in his swimming pool.
 Once dismissed for its gay content and its blurring of fact and fiction, A Bigger Splash is ready for reevaluation.
 FRI 7:00 SAT 7:00 9:15 SUN 3:00 5:15

 What could be better than staying up all night at the Trylon watching movies about staying up all night?
 Join us for five feature films in genres including comedy and adventure, exploitation and romance.
 Titles will be revealed when the movies start.
 Screenings begin at 9 p.m. and run until dawn.
 Rare 35mm prints, the company of other nocturnal weirdos, and plentiful amounts of popcorn await!
-FRI 9:00 $40 Tickets go on sale October 13.
+FRI 9:00 $40 Tickets go on sale October 13 at 4pm.

 Trylon Roadshow at the Heights Theater (1961, 35mm, 77m) dir Allen Barron w/Allen Barron, Larry Tucker.
 This smoke-stained Christmas card about a depressed hit man prowling New York is as bleak as they come.
 Frankie Bono is in from Cleveland to deliver a hit, and spends his time brooding over past traumas while stalking his prey, and ends up at Christmas gathering that upends his determination.
 Torn between finally living a life of meagre emotional connection and his commitment to…